Exploring the Planets and Moons of our Solar System - Junior SPARK

 |July 13, 2015 - July 17, 2015||1||M-F 8:30A-11:20A and T,TH 12:15-3:05P||Open||Noah Hammond||10476|

 Have you ever looked up at the night sky and wondered how the Moon got there?
 Why did we send humans to the Moon and what did they discover there?
-Why do we think Mars might have extraterrestrial life?
-What form might this type of life have?
-Why are the planets all so different and what makes each planet unique?
-If you answered yes to any of these questions, then this is the course for you.
-Throughout the week, we will explore the terrestrial planets of our own Solar System.
-We will look at the features observed on planetary surfaces (like volcanoes and impact craters) and figure out what that tells us about the formation and evolution of the solar system and individual planets.
-As the week progresses we will move out from the terrestrial planets and learn about the other planetary bodies in the outer solar system, like the moons of Jupiter and Saturn.
+What does Pluto look like?
+What is a Dwarf Planet?
+Why do we think Mars might have extraterrestrial life and what form might this life have?
+How do spacecraft take measurements of planets?
+If you are curious about any of these questions, then this is the course for you!
+Throughout the week, we will explore the planets and look at features observed on the surface (like volcanoes and impact craters) and figure out what that tells us about the formation and evolution of the solar system.
+As the week progresses we will learn about the moons of Jupiter and Saturn, as well as dwarf planets like Pluto and Ceres.
 Did you know Jupiter's moon Io is the most volcanically active body in the solar system?
-Or that we think there is an ocean below the surface of Europa?
+Or, that we believe there to be an ocean below the surface of Europa?
 What could this mean about the possibility of life there?
-During the course you will have the opportunity to visit an observatory, analyze the same high-resolution datasets as NASA scientists and develop your own mission to another planet.
-Activities include presentations and videos on past and future NASA missions, building a scale model of the Solar System across campus, and constructing a model of your mission spacecraft!
+During the course you will have the opportunity to visit an 3D virtual-reality room where you “walk on Mars”.
+You will also develop your own mission to another planet and determine what science questions you wish to answer with your mission.

 Students will develop a basic understanding of the different terrestrial planets in our Solar System and the major questions under investigation by planetary scientists around the globe.
 They will be able to look at an image of a planetary surface and identify the major processes active in the image as well as the particular planet imaged.
 In addition, students will be able to develop their own scientific questions and design a project to answer those questions.